-A Colonoscopy is an endoscopic examination of the large bowel performed bu the best in class gastroenterologist, Dr. Shawn Khodadadian, of Manhattan Gastroenterology and is considered the gold standard of bowel cancer screening methods.
+A Colonoscopy is an endoscopic examination of the large bowel performed bu the best in class gastroenterologist in Midtown or on Upper East Side NYC, Dr. Shawn Khodadadian, of Manhattan Gastroenterology and is considered the gold standard of bowel cancer screening methods.

 A colonoscopy is a simple procedure that allows your doctor to look inside the entire large intestine.
 It is frequently performed to detect early signs of cancer in the colon and rectum.
 The test also may be done to obtain a tissue sample for biopsy, diagnose inflammatory bowel disease (IBD) or evaluate unexplained abnormalities (such as polyps), anemia, blood in the stool, abdominal pain or persistent diarrhea.